 You wake up in the morning with your phone reminding you repeatedly to put on your running shoes instead of slippers.
 Once you do put on your joggers, tell yourself you can’t take those shoes off until you’ve gone out and walked or jogged around for 20 minutes.

 Step 5.
-Make It Bloody Easy
+Make It Utterly Easy

 This is the fifth move – make your behavior change easy.